Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/10/a-new-approach-to-game-design/index.md

 Now I've made over a hundred board games.
 The quality has gone up, the size has gone up, and the amount of work per game has become _massive_.
 I've moved from amateur to professional, from "maybe this is fun I dunno" to "this is a good-looking solid game you will enjoy", and it has taken years to make all that.
 And still ... my situation hasn't changed compared to ~5 years ago.

-I still don't earn a single penny on all that work, not even indirectly (such "name recognition" or fans buying other works of mine).
+I still don't earn a single penny on all that work, not even indirectly (such as "name recognition" or fans buying other works of mine).
 The only reason I'm not bleeding money is because I've always been extremely minimalist and smart about how I run these websites/projects.
 This obviously isn't sustainable and removes any possible external motivation.

 I still have terrible hardware and working conditions, mostly as a result of the previous point mentioned.
 I _can't_ draw any illustrations with a high resolution or lots of detail, for my computer would crash.
 I _can't_ hire other people because I lack the money.
 I _can't_ even showcase my games or get anyone to publish them, as that requires impossible investments too.